grumpyjames/birding-almanac/blog/mid-wales-part-three-rhayader/mid-wales-part-three-rhayader.md

 didn't catch a Dipper anywhere along the Wye, but if we had to guess, we'd point at where `Nant Gwynllyn` empties into it just North of the bridge.

-The Elan reservoirs are beautiful...but, like many reservoirs, a bit dead - I 'm not sure we saw a single bird on or over any of the reservoirs; not even a Mallard!
+The Elan reservoirs are beautiful...but, like many reservoirs, a bit dead - I'm not sure we saw a single bird on or over any of the reservoirs; not even a Mallard!

 We did enjoy two around them - once on a bike, once in a car.
 There were good birds of prey along the ridges, but not a lot else.
 In particular, the views from the upper Claerwen Dam car park are spectacular.
-We picked up more birds of prey there, the best being a Sparrowhawk doing a really good impression of a Hen Harrier.
+We picked up more birds of prey there, the best being a Sparrowhawk doing an excellent impression of a Hen Harrier.